 -

-How many watts are suitable for Czech solar panels
+How many grids are good for solar panels

 [PDF Version]